MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_DUCO_DUCOBOX_MQTT.md

 |:-------------|:------------------|:------------------|:------------------|:--------------------------|:--------------------------|
 | **register is polled**   | a modbus register is polled | int value | 2 | `FALSE` | no

-MQTT publish topic is a concatination of the publish prefix and the function block name, the node numer and a register number.
+MQTT publish topic is a concatenation of the publish prefix and the function block name, the node numer and a register number.
 For example:

 `Devices/PLC/House/Out/RS485/FB_RS485_DUCO_DUCOBOX_MQTT/1/read/0`